DragonJoker/Ashes/README.md

 ===========

 RendererLib is a rendering library written in C++14, matching closely Vulkan interfaces.
+The final goal of this library is to expose as much of Vulkan features as possible.
 Vulkan and OpenGL renderers are actually written.
 It comes with a set of test applications, to validate the API.

 I've started this project because I need to upgrade my 3D engine (Castor3D), to use Vulkan, and I needed that kind of library, to replace my current renderer (OpenGL).
 I needed a way to work with OpenGL like we need to work with Vulkan.
+It is still a WIP, the library is far from complete!!

 To build it, you can use either CMake or premake.

-It is still a WIP, the library is far from complete!!

 ## Test applications